Mariko Mori

 Mariko Mori (森 万里子, Mori Mariko) is a Japanese multidisciplinary artist.
 She is known for her photographs and videos of her hybridized future self, often presented in various guises and featuring traditional Japanese motifs.
 Her work often explores themes of technology, spirituality and transcendence.

 In 2010, she founded the Faou Foundation, an art nonprofit based in New York City.

 Early life and education

 Mariko Mori was born in Tokyo, Japan in 1967.
 She comes from a wealthy family; her father is an inventor and technician, and her mother is a historian of European Art.
+She is the niece of Minoru Mori.

 While studying at Bunka Fashion College in Tokyo in the late 1980s, Mori worked as a fashion model.
 In 1989, she moved to London to study at the Byam Shaw School of Art and then the Chelsea College of Art and Design, from where she graduated in 1992.
 After graduating, she moved to New York City and participated in the Whitney Independent Study Program at the Whitney Museum of American Art.